isomerpages/moe-catholichigh/_about/Our CHS Campus.md

 ![](/images/about51.png)

-##### Media Resource Library and Bunker 图书楼与 &lt;堡垒&gt;
+##### Media Resource Library and Bunker 图书馆与 &lt;堡垒&gt;

 *   Our Media Resource Library is a favourite place among students, housing a wide collection of books and multimedia resources.
 It is designed for not just reading, but also for seminars and group works.
-*   Our&nbsp;school encourages students to read widely, and we also have our weekly Morning Reading Programme.
+*   Our&nbsp;school encourages students to read widely, and we also have our weekly morning BrainGym.
 Students will read materials specially prepared by the teachers across all departments, with wide-ranging topics covering the arts to economics, from technology to politics.
 *   Another highly popular spot is the Bunker, a space designed and run by students leaders for students.
 This space has been home to many discussions amongst students on various school events and projects.

 ![](/images/about52.png)